Pre-requisites & Selection Procedure

 - As a minimum, qualifications for entry to higher education in the UK or applicants' own education systems.

-- Competence in written and spoken English appropriate to a teacher of English.
+- Competence in written and spoken English appropriate to a teacher of English (demonstrated ability of CEFR C1, IELTS 7.0, GESE 10 or equivalent).

 - An awareness of the significance of the structure and functions of English in teaching the language.